 Getting to the root cause of your pain may take some time and experimentation.
 There are a number of holistic approaches to pain that can help you manage it while you look for your own triggers.
 They also provide many therapeutic benefits that make them particularly helpful when you are pursuing whole-body health.

 - Acupuncture: Similar to massage, 61 percent of people experienced pain relief with acupuncture treatments (a form of Chinese medicine in which thin needles are inserted at specific points in the body to remove “energy blockages”).
 I used to have a huge needle phobia — this is one reason why I went to pharmacy school and not medical or nursing school!
 However, the needles used in acupuncture are extremely tiny and are barely felt by the patient.
 In fact, most people report acupuncture to be a relaxing and therapeutic experience.
+Some patients may also experience a warming effect when one’s qi (pronounced “chi”), or life force, is said to start flowing — another reason the experience can be therapeutic.
 The research supports the use of acupuncture for pain relief, and it is becoming more and more common in the West as an alternative to habit-forming opiates.
 Results from several studies suggest that acupuncture may help ease chronic pain, such as low-back pain, neck pain, and osteoarthritis pain.
 It has also been shown to reduce the frequency of tension headaches and prevent migraine headaches.

 - Rolfing: Also known as Structural Integration, rolfing is a form of holistic bodywork that uses hands-on manipulation of the body’s soft tissue to create balance and alignment in the body.
 It is used to relieve chronic pain, improve posture, and reduce stress.
 Rolfing focuses on fascia, which is the connective tissue that attaches to all of the muscles and organs of the body.
 The theory is that by releasing tension in this tissue, whole-body wellness can be achieved.
 Rolfing is performed by a licensed practitioner and is used for a variety of conditions, including chronic back pain, alignment of the spine, and breathing issues (such as asthma).